devyanic11/devyanic11/README.md

 # 💫 About Me:

-<h4 align="center">A highly motivated student studying Artificial Intelligence and Machine Learning.
-Actively seeking opportunities to
-apply my skills and knowledge to real-world projects and contribute to the advancement of the industry.</h4>

-- 🔭 I’m currently working on **Machine Learning concepts**
-- 🌱 I’m currently learning **DSA**
+<h4 align="center">Teaching AI to do my job better than me.</h4>

+- 🔭 Currently wrangling LLMs into submission
+- 🌱 Learning español because AI should be bilingual too
-- 👯 I’m looking to collaborate on **Projects**
+- 👯 Would love to chat and share ideas to hack
-- 🤝 I’m looking for help with **exploring opportunities**
+- 🤝 Always up for a collab
-- 📫 How to reach me **devyanichavan110@gmail.com**
+- 📫 Reach me at devyanichavan110@gmail.com - let's chat!
 <br>

 ## Connect with me: